We don’t support this browser anymore.

 With a new government in power, there has been a fresh dose of hope that the issues plaguing the housebuilding industry can be fixed.
 Reform of the current planning rules is key to an uplift in activity, and Barratt appears optimistic that it’s on the way.

 This optimism comes with warnings.
-Fewer homes being sold and at reduced prices have meant less cash coming in the door.
-Elevated levels of incentives, used to boost sales, have also weighed on profitability.
+The housing market remains relatively subdued, and there are no guarantees that rate cuts will stimulate buyer demand.
+Elevated levels of incentives, used to boost sales, have also weighed on profitability in recent times.
 This means shareholder returns have taken a back seat as the group manages its investments and cash flows carefully.

 Environmental, social and governance (ESG) risk